alphagov/govuk-import-export-prototype/guide/import-goods-outside-eu/make-import-declaration.markdown

 ###Get help

-If ICS is unavailable, you should continue to make declarations on it.
-These will be queued until the system is available.
+If ICS is unavailable, you can continue to use it.
+Your declarations will be queued until the system is available.

 If you need help getting an EORI number, contact the [EORI team](https://online.hmrc.gov.uk/shortforms/form/EORIContact).
-[Contact HMRC](/government/organisations/hm-revenue-customs/contact/new-computerised-transit-system-enquiries)for advice on using ICS.
+[Contact HMRC](/government/organisations/hm-revenue-customs/contact/new-computerised-transit-system-enquiries) for advice on using ICS.